libreswitch/ops/docs/ntp_cli.md

 Stratum (ST) : Number of hops between the client and the reference clock.
 TYPE (T)     : Transmission Type - U Unicast/manycast; B Broadcast; M Multicast; L Local; b bcast/mcast; S Symm_peer; m manycast
 LAST         : Poll interval since the last packet was received (seconds unless unit is provided).
-POLL         : Interval between NTP poll packets.
+POLL         : Interval (in seconds) between NTP poll packets.
 Maximum (1024) reached as server and client syncs.
 REACH        : Octal number that displays status of last eight NTP messages (377 - all messages received).
-DELAY        : Round trip delay of packets to the selected reference clock.
+DELAY        : Round trip delay (in milliseconds) of packets to the selected reference clock.
-OFFSET       : Difference between local clock and reference clock.
+OFFSET       : Provides Root Mean Square time (in milliseconds) between this local host and the remote peer or server.
-JITTER       : Maximum error of local clock relative to the reference clock.
+JITTER       : Maximum error (in milliseconds) of local clock relative to the reference clock.
 ```

 #### Key for the Tally code